Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 We can represent the VM’s stack using a designated memory block in the host RAM.
 The lower end of this RAM block will be a fixed base address, and its higher end will change as the stack grows and shrinks.

-Thus, given a fixed `stackBase` address, we can manage the stack by keeping track of a single variable: a `stack pointer`, or `SP`, which holds the address of the RAM entry just following the stack’s top-most value.
+Thus, given a fixed `stackBase` address, we can manage the stack by keeping track of a single variable: a <pmark>stack pointer (SP)</pmark>, which holds the address of the RAM entry just following the stack’s top-most value.
 To initialize the stack, we set `SP` to `stackBase`.

-Lets assume that the `stack base` address is `256` in the Hack computer RAM.
+Let's assume that the `stackBase` address is `256` in the Hack computer RAM.
 In that case, the VM translator can start by generating assembly code that realizes `SP=256`, that is:

 ```
 @256